 - Define the user journey.
 A clear idea of how your reader will consume the report will pave the way for a great user experience.
 Think about the layout and flow of the report and the best way to tell your story.
 What will the reader want to hear about first, and what secondary information should follow.
 Are there links to additional content that will enhance the reader’s understanding of the information (and help to declutter the main report pages)?
 Which information should you include at the end of each section to draw the reader onto the next part?
 What is the best way to conclude your report, and what do you want the reader to do next?

 - Format the text, so it scans easily.
 Walls of text are an absolute no-no. As with your website content, you would never burden your reader with long sentences, extensive paragraphs, and information that isn’t formatted well.
 Use clear headings, plenty of useful subheadings, callout or highlighted text boxes, and visual cues.
+Make sure there's plenty of white space.
 Then break the written content up with useful images, infographics, illustrations, and interactive elements.
 This brings us neatly to the next point…

 - Put the reader in the driving seat.
 Using interactive elements in your report lets your viewers control how they consume the information.
 This means they will be far more likely to take the content on board and remain engaged throughout.
 Popular interactive elements include gamification, video, assessments, calculators, webinars, polls, surveys, quizzes, and infographics.